 These events, unique to the Scottish Highlands, are an illustration of a way of life as well as being sporting events and entertainment conducted in a traditional manner.

 There is also a Sailing Regatta, which consists of a single race for all classes of yacht.

-The Isle of Skye Highland Games has been run every year for over 100 years.
+The Isle of Skye Highland Games has been run over the last 140 years.
 To read more about this incredible event history, please click the article links below.
 Results from the last 12 years events are also provided.

 These downloads contain articles from the Skye Games book which was published in 1998.

 The Games are one of the highlights of the Skye calendar and are enjoyed by thousands of visitors each year as well as the local population who come from all corners of the island, and beyond, to witness or to participate in this authentic expression of Highland tradition and culture.

 A day at the Skye Highland Games is guaranteed to live long in your memory.

 Although the Skye Games in their present form were inaugurated in 1877, the tradition which they represent goes back hundreds of years before that, with clan celebrations that included fiercely contested feats of strength and endurance, together with piping and other forms of entertainment similar to those that can be enjoyed at the games today.